Azure/azure-sdk/docs/java/design.md

 Your API surface consists of one or more _service clients_ that the consumer will instantiate to connect to your service, plus a set of supporting types.

-{% include requirement/MUST %} name service client types with the _Client_ suffix.
+{% include requirement/MUST id="java-client-naming" %} name service client types with the _Client_ suffix.

-{% include requirement/MUST %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.<group>.servicebus`).
+{% include requirement/MUST id="java-client-namespace" %} place service client types that the consumer is most likely to interact with in the root package of the client library (for example, `com.azure.<group>.servicebus`).
 Specialized service clients should be placed in subpackages.

-{% include requirement/MUST %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.
+{% include requirement/MUST id="java-client-construction" %} allow the consumer to construct a service client with the minimal information needed to connect and authenticate to the service.

-{% include requirement/MUST %} standardize verb prefixes within a set of client libraries for a service.
+{% include requirement/MUST id="java-client-verb-prefixes" %} standardize verb prefixes within a set of client libraries for a service.

 We speak about using the client library in a cross-language manner within outbound materials such as documentation, blogs, and public speaking.

-{% include requirement/MUST %} support 100% of the features provided by the Azure service the client library represents.
+{% include requirement/MUST id="java-client-feature-support" %} support 100% of the features provided by the Azure service the client library represents.
 Gaps in functionality cause confusion and frustration among developers.

 ## Network requests

 The client library wraps HTTP requests so it's important to support standard network capabilities.
 Asynchronous programming techniques aren't widely understood.
 However, such techniques are essential in developing resilient web services.
 Many developers prefer synchronous method calls for their easy semantics when learning how to use a technology.
 Consumers also expect certain capabilities in a network stack (such as call cancellation, automatic retry, and logging).

-{% include requirement/MUST %} support both synchronous and asynchronous service clients.
+{% include requirement/MUST id="java-network-sync-async" %} support both synchronous and asynchronous service clients.

-{% include requirement/MUST %} have [separate service clients] for sync and async APIs.
+{% include requirement/MUST id="java-network-separate-packages" %} have [separate service clients] for sync and async APIs.
 The consumer needs to identify which methods are async and which are sync.

 ## Authentication

 Azure services use different kinds of authentication schemes to allow clients to access the service.
 Conceptually, there are two entities responsible in this process: a credential and an authentication policy.
 Credentials provide confidential authentication data.
 Authentication policies use the data provided by a credential to authenticate requests to the service.

-{% include requirement/MUST %} support all authentication techniques that the service supports.
+{% include requirement/MUST id="java-auth-support" %} support all authentication techniques that the service supports.

-{% include requirement/MUST %} use credential and authentication policy implementations from the Azure Core library where available.
+{% include requirement/MUST id="java-auth-azurecore" %} use credential and authentication policy implementations from the Azure Core library where available.

-{% include requirement/MUST %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
+{% include requirement/MUST id="java-auth-credentials" %} provide credential types that can be used to fetch all data needed to authenticate a request to the service.
 If using a service-specific credential type, the implementation must be non-blocking and atomic.

-{% include requirement/MUST %} provide service client fluent builder APIs that accept all supported authentication credentials.
+{% include requirement/MUST id="java-auth-fluent-builder" %} provide service client fluent builder APIs that accept all supported authentication credentials.

 A connection string is a combination of an endpoint, credential data, and other options used to simplify service client configuration.
 Client libraries may support a connection string __ONLY IF__ the service provides it via the portal or other tooling.
 Connection strings are easily integrated into an application by copy/paste from the portal.
 However, credentials within a connection string can't be rotated within a running process.
 Their use should be discouraged in production apps.

-{% include requirement/MUSTNOT %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).
+{% include requirement/MUSTNOT id="java-auth-connection-strings" %} support constructing a service client with a connection string unless such connection string is available within tooling (for copy/paste operations).

 ## Response formats